yadage/adage/README.md

 # Adage - A DAG Executor

 This is a small experimental package to see how one could describe workflows that are not completely known at definition time.
+Tasks should be runnable both in a multiprocessing pool, or using a number of celery workers.

 ## Problem